 Le Marche – Sugar and Spice is a quaint little cafe located in DLF Galleria.
 Unlike most places there, this cafe is relatively roomy and makes for an ideal spot to grab a bite.
 An extension to their bakery shop, the interiors are an amalgamation of vintage and preppy.
 French-Cafe illustrations, vintage pastel furniture and a very preppy striped yellow wall – flower vase, framed vintage satires and quirky white bird cages hanging outside.
 The well-lit cafe is fanciful with more than just their whimsically classic ambiance.

-The bread basket is a hand-stertched French baguette, generously drowsed with butter.
-The freshness and crispiness of the bread is pretty evident and like any well baked baguette it starts going dry as it cools down, so gobble it while it is still hot.
-Served along side was a fresh mustard-mayo dip which was very palatable.
+The bread basket is a hand-stretched French baguette, generously drowsed with butter.
+The freshness and crispiness of the bread is pretty evident and like any well-baked baguette, it starts going dry as it cools down, so gobble it while it is still hot.
+Served alongside was a fresh mustard-mayo dip which was very palatable.

 The cold coffee was a slight bummer – it was not as cold or creamy as we would have liked.
 The Crannade – lemonade with a cranberry twist was very refreshing.

 The House Smoked brown bread chicken sandwich was a league apart.
 Served with wafers and fresh mustard dip, the club sandwich was grilled to perfection.
 Juicy, smoked chicken, pesto mayo, soft, smoked bacon, lettuce, tomatoes and swiss cheese in a fresh brown bread.
 The texture of bacon and smoked chicken went extremely well together and the dressing was to die for.

 The four seasons pizza came in a nice wooden platter – thin crust, artichokes, asparagus, mushrooms, bell pepper, and cheese made for a classic vegetable pizza.
 The soft crust of the pizza, fresh toppings and mozzarella made for a very appetizing experience.